 - Blend the ingredients until smooth.
-Don't over blend. turn it off as soon as everything is smooth and combined.
-It should take less than a minute.
+Don't over blend.
+Turn it off as soon as everything is smooth and combined.

-- Pour/spoon the batter onto the waffle maker and cook on a medium temperature until steam stops coming out of the side.
-As soon as it does remove them.
+- Pour/spoon the batter onto the waffle maker and cook on a medium temperature (no higher) until steam stops coming out of the side.
+You must wait until there is absolutely no steam emerging so keep a careful watch.
 Ignore any signals from your machine if it tells you they are done earlier.

-- Mash the banana really, really well until it is a puree consistency.
+- Mash the banana really, really well until it is a very smooth puree consistency.
 Beat it together with the milk and oil until combined well.

 - Add all of the dry ingredients to a bowl, whisk them together, then gradually pour in the milky banana mixture, stirring as you go to work out the lumps.
 Stir until all of the flour is absorbed and the batter is smooth, then leave to rest while you grease and preheat your waffle iron as per the instructions above.